jpanct/jpanct/README.md

 👩🏻‍💻 My name is Jamie and I am a fourth year at Northeastern University, studying computer science and economics!
 I am interested in product management and startups.

 🌱 Previously, I worked as a SOC Analyst Intern at Check Point Software Technologies and as a Product Manager Intern at Microsoft Gaming (Xbox)!
-Now I am a Product Manager Intern @ Tesla
+I am currently a Product Manager Intern @ Tesla.

-✉️ I currently am open to any part time opportunities in product management and also looking for new grad roles starting in 2025!
+✉️ I am always looking for opportunities to learn, grow, and build something impactful.
 Feel free to connect with me on LinkedIn or reach out through email: pan.jam@northeastern.edu

 <!--
 **jpanct/jpanct** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.